United Nations World Food Programme in Myanmar

-During the 2007 Burmese anti-government protests the United Nations reported that food shipments out of Mandalay Division to half a million people in the northern districts was being disrupted.
+During the 2007 Burmese anti-government protests the United Nations reported that food shipments out of Mandalay Division to half a million people in the northern districts were being disrupted.
 This problem added the shortage of funding over its three-year operation and the poverty caused by the government's eradication of opium farming.
-Military co-operation with the food shipments was quickly resumed.
+Military cooperation with the food shipments was quickly resumed.